AbdalrhmanShazally/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9- echo "scale=2; $POWER / $DIVIDE" | br :
 use this command to print the result of power divided by divide and new line.

+10- echo "$BREATh ^ $LOVE" :
+use this command to print the result of breath to the power of love .